 DIGETIK is a forum consisting of information on ethical challenges in digital research within the humanities and social sciences.

-DIGETIK has developed a web resource containing an online database with literature that may be deemed relevant to researchers and scholars conducting digital research.
+DIGETIK has developed a web resource containing an online database with literature that may be relevant to researchers and scholars conducting digital research.
 This with the intention of encouraging scholars to reflect on and discuss the ethical dimensions of their digital research, while providing guidance and insight about how to deal with these issues.

-When creating this resource, we have attempted to remain respectful and vigilant of the intention of each piece of literature, and great effort has been made to understand the intention and direction of the individual researchers.
-We gladly accept additional literature and proposals (click here for contact form) and we hope that our extensive work will provide you with ideas, insight and guidance to discuss ethical issues in digital research.
+When creating this resource, we have attempted to remain respectful and vigilant of the intention of each piece of literature.
+Great effort has been made to understand the intention and direction of the individual researchers.
+We gladly accept additional literature and proposals, and we hope that our extensive work will provide you with ideas and guidance to discuss ethical issues in digital research.